1n the Power shift Era ahead. the primary ideological

 The Middle East is a strategic region ...
 Only the Middle East

+adversely."
 The clerics in Tehran had no doubt that in adopting

 this policy, it was intentionally provoking a major confrontation

 with the West.
 In October 1991, in a major international

 faith of its HizbAllah forces".

 likely because "Islam [is) at its most sensitive and that

 heightens our responsibilities more than ever".
 The Mullahs had

 convinced themselves that as the true defenders of The Faith,

 Washington had no alternative but to confront them in order to

-face down the Clerics [sic Islam), and to solve its
+face down the Clerics [sic Islam), and to solve its own regional

-had already been overseeing a major escalation in the
+Security had already been overseeing a major escalation in the

 Islamist terrorist struggle - bringing terrorism into the Western

 Hemisphere and ultimately the US itself.
 It has been alleged, and

-not without reason, that the clerical regime in Iran was responsible for the
+not without reason, that the clerical regime in Iran was

-of the World Trade Center in New York, and
+Virginia, the bombing of the World Trade Center in New York, and

 There was an escalation in the assassination of the enemies of